Tax on shares if you leave Denmark

 If you move back to Denmark, you must use the market value of the shares at the time of your re-emigration as the acquisition cost for the shares.
 If you still have a postponed tax payments balance, the market value must, however, be reduced according to special rules.

 If you move back to Denmark and had losses on your shares that you could not utilise when you left Denmark, you may, in certain cases, have the market value increased when you move back to Denmark, thus allowing you to utilise the loss for tax purposes after all.
-However, this only applies if you were taxed at emigration if you had realised a capital gain when leaving Denmark.
 You can only increase the market value of shares that you owned both when leaving and when returning to Denmark.
 The rule only applies if you have moved back to Denmark on or after 1 July 2012.

 If you submit the share information too late, your postponed tax payments balance becomes an outstanding tax payable by you according to the same deadlines as for all other outstanding tax.
 However, you may apply to us to disregard your failure to meet the deadline.